 Rolex bracelets: Oysterquartz and integrated

-An interesting part in Rolex’s bracelet history is their integrated bracelets.
+An interesting part of Rolex’s bracelet history is its integrated bracelets.
 In 1977, Rolex introduced their oyster quartz watches – the new range of quartz watches, equipped with quartz movements.
 These watches weren’t just new to Rolex because they featured a new battery-driven movement, but they also featured a new design, including a new bracelet design.

 Unlike Rolex’s other bracelets, the Oysterquartz watches have an integrated bracelet design, which means that the bracelet is integrated into the case.

 But the era of quartz watches by Rolex didn’t last long, and eventually, Rolex discontinued the production of all its quartz watches, and thus its integrated bracelets.